 I’d personally recommend flying to Arusha as the drive can be quite tiring.
 A flight will cost you around $300 per person.

-Recommended Booking Options For Your 5 Day Tanzania Safari
+Recommended Booking Options For Your 5-Day Tanzania in August Itinerary

 Private Safari

-Most popular & best experience – typical prices start from $280 per person per day.
+Most popular & best experience – typical prices for this itinerary start from $280 per person per day.

 Visit safarisbyella.com for free quotes from trustworthy local tour companies I use to book my own trips.

-Click the links below to request quotes for the group safari options on the safari bookings website.
+Click the link below to request quotes for the group safari options on the SafariBookings website.

 3 Day Tanzania in August Itinerary